-Various activities at the TYRA project are expected to lead to sediment resuspension.
+Various activities at the HALFDAN project are expected to lead to sediment resuspension.
 New pipelines are trenched and buried to a depth of ca. 1.5-2 m below the seabed surface.
 Trenching of the pipeline into the seabed is done either by ploughing, water jetting or as mechanical cutting.
 During this process sediment are suspended into the water column.
-Based on experience from other pipeline projects, it is estimated that the suspended sediment will settle within a few hundreds meters of the disturbed area /131//159/.
-During decommissioning, physical disturbance will be related to removal of the existing jacket.
+During decommissioning, physical disturbance will be related to removal of the jacket.
+Based on experience from other pipeline projects, it is estimated that the suspended sediment will settle within a few hundreds meters of the disturbed area /127//159/.

 The impact to water quality is assessed to be of small intensity, local extent and of a short-term duration.
-Overall, the impact to water quality from suspended sediment at the TYRA project is considered to be of minor negative significance.
+Overall, the impact to water quality from suspended sediment at the HALFDAN project is considered to be of minor negative significance.

 Chemical use is necessary to optimise the production and drilling operations.
 Traces of chemicals and oil will be present in the produced water.
-Maersk Oil is frequently re-evaluating the best practical options to more environmentally friendly solutions (see mitigation measures in section 8).
-Before any chemicals can be permitted for use and discharge offshore, an application must be submitted to the Danish authorities (DEPA).
+Maersk Oil is frequently re-evaluating the best practical options to more environmentally friendly solutions (see mitigation measures in section 8.1.3).